CMinusMinus/ChooseMusic3000/README.md

-# ChooseMusic3000
+# MEANStructure
-Messing with Spotify APIs
+template for creating a web app with a MEAN stack